-The view for label-based connections displays the draft rules based on the label queries; whereas the view for individual connections displays the workload-to-workload rules, which may take longer to display but may be more accurate.
+The view for label-based connections displays the draft rules based on the label queries; whereas, the view for individual connections displays the workload-to-workload rules, which can take longer to display the list but can be more accurate.
+Toggling back to a label-based connections view after displaying the individual connections does not reload the page so that the page displays quickly.